Win-Win Mortgage®

 A Gift Mortgage ® is an interest-only family mortgage.
 Monthly payments cover interest only, while principal repayment is handled separately over time.

-Despite the name, a Gift Mortgage® is always a loan, not a gift.
-It is often used when families want formal documentation and security, but need lower required payments or greater flexibility.
+Despite the name, a Gift Mortgage® is still a loan, not a gift.

 Optional Loan Servicing

-*Except in Colorado, where title companies or attorneys typically handle filing lien releases.
+Exception: In Colorado, title companies or attorneys typically handle lien releases.

-There is a one-time Loan Servicing Account Setup Fee of $65, paid by the Lender, that will be deducted from the Borrower’s first loan payment before posting to the Lender’s designated bank account.
+$65, paid by the Lender and deducted from the Borrower’s first loan payment before posting to the Lender’s designated bank account.

-Loan Amount Monthly Fee (Paid by Borrower or Lender)
+Monthly Servicing Fee (Paid by Borrower or Lender):

 $0 – $400K $20